Les Dagues Rituelles dans l'Ésotérisme-RELICS

 Elementary Symbolism:

-• In some esoteric traditions, the ritual dagger is associated with a specific element, often air.
+• In some esoteric traditions, the ceremonial dagger is associated with a specific element, often air.
 It can be used to represent and work with the energies related to this element.

 Closing Circles: